braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/redpoint.md

 ---
 nav_title: Redpoint
-article_title: Redpoint Partner Page
+article_title: Redpoint
-page_order: 1
+page_order: 7.1

-description: "This is the Google Search and SEO description that will appear; try to make this informative and concise, yet brief."
+description: "The Redpoint to Braze integration allows you to onboard and enrich Braze user profiles with your first-party Redpoint CDP and orchestration data."
 alias: /partners/redpoint/
 page_type: partner
 search_tag: Partner
-hidden: true
 layout: dev_guide
 ---

 # Redpoint

-> The [Redpoint][2] technology platform drives personalized omnichannel AND real-time experiences at scale
+> The [Redpoint][2] technology platform drives personalized omnichannel and real-time experiences at scale.

 The Redpoint to Braze integration allows you to onboard and enrich Braze user profiles with your first-party Redpoint CDP and orchestration data.
 Redpoint's CDP golden record attributes can be exposed selectively in Braze user records.
-The integration supports an onboarding mode which upserts user records in Braze and also an append mode which will only update a user if the record exists already in Braze.
+The integration supports an onboarding mode which merges user records in Braze and also an append mode which will only update a user if the record exists already in Braze.

 ## Prerequisites